MinaonAbhishek/Minoan-gpt-app/README.md

 ## Deployment

-The application is deployment-ready for FastMCP Cloud or any MCP-compatible platform:
+Ready for deployment to FastMCP Cloud or any MCP-compatible platform:

-1. Ensure all dependencies are in `pyproject.toml`
+1. All dependencies are in `pyproject.toml`
-2. Commit changes to git
+2. Simple, lightweight design
-3. Deploy to your preferred platform
+3. No external API dependencies

 ```bash
 git add .